furlanflucas/cloud-data-engineering-portfolio/README.md

 I’m always open to discussing data projects, collaboration opportunities, and best practices.
 Feel free to explore my projects, review the code, and reach out! 🚀

-## 💡 **AI-Assisted Development**
-Some aspects of troubleshooting, documentation, and optimizations were refined using AI tools like ChatGPT.
-This helped speed up debugging and enhance explanations, but all implementations and decision-making remain my own.